-As an organisation that works all over the world with children who have lost parental care, or who are at risk of losing it, we see far too many cases of child abuse and neglect.
+As a global organisation that works with children who have lost parental care, or who are at risk of losing it, we see far too many cases of child abuse and neglect.

-Child abuse is a problem of global proportions.
-It is widespread and persistent, exacerbated by poverty and, in some cases, legitimised through harmful cultural practices such as corporal punishment.
-To this day it remains a taboo subject in many cultures and goes unreported.
+Child abuse is widespread and persistent, exacerbated by poverty and, in some cases, legitimised through harmful cultural practices such as corporal punishment.
+Child abuse is a taboo subject in many cultures and is underreported.

-SOS Children's Villages does not tolerate any form of child abuse, exploitation, neglect or violation of a child’s privacy.
+SOS Children's Villages does not tolerate any form of child abuse, exploitation, neglect or violation of a child’s privacy and rights.
 We are committed to creating and maintaining a caring and protective environment for every child we reach through our programmes.

 We work in accordance with the UN Convention on the Rights of the Child and the Guidelines for the Alternative Care of Children.

 Our Child Protection Policy focuses on four key action areas: awareness, prevention, reporting and responding.
 We place special emphasis on awareness and prevention to safeguard children and improve the quality of the care they receive.
 In case of a reported child safeguarding concern, it is taken seriously and addressed without delay.
 This means that: